What is a Shipping Invoice? Definition, Purpose & Free Tools Included

 2. Receiver’s contact information

 After including the shipper’s information in the invoice, also add that of the receiver.
 It must include every detail of the receiver with the full company name or contact person information, logo, business address, and phone number or fax number.
+When creating an invoice, it is important to ensure your invoicing software supports international addresses.
+Many are made specifically for a jurisdiction.

 3. Reference number or purchase order number